 }

-Below function is used to stop the buzzer and led.
+The function below is used to stop the buzzer and the LED.
 It is always good to give suggestions.
-Print a suggestion message on display “Take medicine with warm water”.
+Print a suggestion message on the display: “Take medicine with warm water”.

 void stopPins() { //function to stop buzzing when user pushes stop push button